r-hub/blog/content/post/2020-05-25-rbuildignore/index.md

 Paragraphasing [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Creating-R-packages), an R package is _"directory of files which extend R"_.
 These files have to follow [a standard structure](https://r-pkgs.org/package-structure-state.html): you can't store everything that suits your fancy in a tarball you submit to CRAN.
-In this post we shall go through what can go on CRAN, what else you might want to keep, and how not to let the latter upset R CMD check.
+In this post we shall go through what directories and files _can_ go on CRAN and how to navigate this while shipping everything you want to CRAN and keeping some things in the package source only.

 ## Standard, known directory and files